lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

-To specify the properties of the REST web service used to get the artifact properties of a URL, add in config/lockss.opt the following options with the appropriate values:
+To specify the properties of the REST web service used to get the artifact properties of a URL, edit in config/lockss.txt the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlArtifactWs.password=the-correct-password